eschibli/twitter-toolbox/README.md

 # Twitter Toolbox

 A suite of tools for collecting, pre-processing, analyzing and sentiment-scoring twitter data.
+A additional brief walkthrough can be found [here](https://medium.com/@eric.schibli/simple-twitter-analytics-with-twitter-nlp-toolkit-7d7d79bf2535).

 Install:
 ```bash
 pip install twitter-nlp-toolkit
 ```

-To utilize the sentiment analysis package, you will also need to install SpaCy's small English language model:
+To utilize the sentiment analysis package, you will also need to install SpaCy's small English language model.

 ```bash
 python -m spacy download en_core_web_sm